Chapplication/chatty-friend/README.md

 ### Wake Word Configuration

-The default wake word is "Hey Jarvis" but can be customized using [OpenWakeWord](https://github.com/dscripka/openWakeWord).
+The default wake word is "Amanda" but can be customized using [OpenWakeWord](https://github.com/dscripka/openWakeWord).
 To train a custom wake word:

 1. Follow the [OpenWakeWord training guide](https://github.com/dscripka/openWakeWord#training-custom-models)
 2. Generate your custom `.tflite` model